ConversationAlign

 Open-source software for computing main effects and indices of alignment across coversation partners in dyadic conversation transcripts.

-ConversationAlign analyzes alignment between interlocutors (conversation partners) engaged in two-person conversations.
-ConversationAlign works on language transcripts.
-It can handle text files (.txt) or comma separated value (.csv) spreadsheet style files.
-ConversationAlign transforms raw language data into simultaneous time series objects spanning 30 possible dimensions via an embedded lookup database.
+analyzes alignment and computes main effects across more than 40 unique dimensions between interlocutors (conversation partners) engaged in two-person conversations.
+ConversationAlign transforms raw language data into simultaneous time series objects across >40 possible dimensions via an embedded lookup database.
+There are a number of issues you should consider and steps you should take to prepare your data.

 package.